-Reporting of accidents Tick Tell the staff involved to prepare a written log noting events and times.
-Inform local authority health and safety staff (01243- 752311) who will advise on reporting procedures.
+Reporting of accidents Tick Tell the staff involved to prepare a written log noting events, decisions and times.
+Inform local authority health and safety staff (During office hours, call 01243 642104, outside office hours, call 01444 411738) who will advise on reporting procedures.
 Any serious injury or fatality must be reported immediately to the Health and Safety Team who will notify the Health and Safety Executive.
 Staff may wish to submit draft reports to trade union legal officers.